msridhar/WALA-ACG/README.md

 ./gradlew run --args="path_to_js_or_html_file"
 ```

 E.g., `./gradlew run --args="foo.js"` should build a call graph for `foo.js`.
-Right now the call graph stats are printed and the call graph is printed as JSON.
+Right now the call graph stats are printed and the call graph and flow graph (the set of constraints constructed by the algorithm) are printed as JSON.